 With the advent of active façade technology, the façade is no longer a fixed

 dormant fabric.
-It has become a live enclosure which responds to the climate and to the occupant adapting accordingly.
+It has become a live enclosure that responds to the climate and to the occupant adapting accordingly.
 Glass, as an important element of any façade, has also become more energy-efficient in recent years.

-Please brief about automation in façades and fenestration?
+Please brief about automation in façades and fenestration.
 What are the benefits?

-The main benefits of automation in façades are the active measures to reduce solar gains and optimise the natural light inside the building without over heating or over cooling the internal environment while, at the same time, maximising views and daylight while reducing the heating and cooling loads.
+The main benefits of automation in façades are the active measures to reduce solar gains and optimise the natural light inside the building without overheating or overcooling the internal environment while, at the same time, maximising views and daylight while reducing the heating and cooling loads.

 This automation uses mechanical and electrical shading devices incorporated in the building fabric which work on real-time sensors and prevailing weather conditions and are activated to increase or reduce internal lighting levels accordingly.
-The long term benefits have reduced operational costs of the building, better returns for stakeholders and optimal comfort for end users.
+The long-term benefits have reduced operational costs of the building, better returns for stakeholders and optimal comfort for end users.

 What are interactive façades, their benefits and limitations?

-An interactive façade is a building fabric which reacts to real-time data generated from the building’s exteriors.
+An interactive façade is a building fabric that reacts to real-time data generated from the building’s exteriors.
 A change in light or temperature engages the daylight controls which can be either mechanical or electrical shading devices.
 These then help balance the light and heat flow into the building, reducing the dependency on electric lights and heating/cooling of the built form.
-There are, however, cost implications for the initial capital costs and the technology which tends to deter building owners who are not aware of the long term cost savings of the technology.
+There are, however, cost implications for the initial capital costs and the technology which tends to deter building owners who are not aware of the long-term cost savings of the technology.
 But with time, this technology will be more prevalent with more owners making the investment.

 What are energy harvesting façades?
 How do you see their future?

 Energy harvesting façades are those which use the building components to generate energy creating a more sustainable approach to architecture.
-Currently the efficiency of power generated through building integrated windmills and PV cells is low, but, as the technology improves, we will see these energy harvesting façades become more efficient in the future.
+Currently, the efficiency of power generated through building integrated windmills and PV cells is low, but, as the technology improves, we will see these energy harvesting façades become more efficient in the future.

 Energy harvesting will also work with self-cleaning glazed façades offsetting much of the energy used by the built form reducing the carbon footprint considerably.

-High-performance façades are those which react to and work with real time data generated from the building exterior.
+High-performance façades are those which react to and work with real-time data generated from the building exterior.

 What features do you see or want to see in the future façade?

-Personally, I believe future façades should be a lot more sustainable with fewer solid elements and based on real time parameters.
+Personally, I believe future façades should be a lot more sustainable with fewer solid elements and based on real-time parameters.
 I think we will see more vertical gardens or living walls, replacing traditional glass-clad buildings to help reduce the urban heat island effect and thus the overall energy usage of the building.
 I also believe we will see a lot more building Internet of Things (IoT) with much more data being generated by buildings and controlling the active façade elements.